and you know that if they said it

 Its characterless morbid banality the texture of depression.

 I’m not sure which precedes the other.
 Do sad people eat oatmeal or are they sad because they eat lifeless bowls of mush for breakfast?
-Spooning up glop.
+Spooning up their slop.
 Masticating their cud.

 I poured my quarter cup of oats into my bowl each morning.
 Half a serving for half a life.